Utzu02/Warrify/readme.md

 | `GET /api/emails/:messageId/attachments/:attachmentId` | Download a Gmail attachment vetted as a warranty. | `backend/crud/gmailCrud.js` |

 > Authorization is intentionally simple: the frontend includes `x-user-id` for state-changing calls, while Gmail routes rely on `express-session`.
 For production you should harden this with JWTs or real session storage.

-## Troubleshooting & Tips
-- **CORS or cookie issues** – ensure `FRONTEND_URL` exactly matches the Vite origin, including protocol and port.
-- **Gmail scan returns 401** – the session lost its access token; re-run `/gmail-config` → “Start Gmail import.”
-- **PDF rejected** – the heuristic/AI requires at least three warranty-like signals.
-Adjust the prompt in `gmailCrud.js` or skip DeepSeek in development.
-- **Large attachments** – Gmail API limits download sizes; keep `maxResults` reasonable (1–50 as enforced in the UI).

 ## License
 MIT License – see the repository for details.